Dave Hitz - Chairman

 Ken Hitz - President

 Prior to working at the Hitz Foundation, Ken was a senior manager for Price Waterhouse Management Consulting specializing in system architecture and implementation.
-He also worked as the Director of Technology for Pru-One, a Hong Kong based internet bank created by Prudential Banking.
+He also worked as the Director of Technology for Pru-One, a Hong Kong based internet bank.

 Ken serves as the chairmen of the board of Play On Shakespeare, as well as serving on the boards of the Royal Shakespeare Company America, Global Digital Heritage, and the Maasai Wilderness Conservation Fund.

-Additionally Ken serves on advisory boards for the Union of Concerned Scientists, the American Museum of Natural History, and the Inian Islands Institute.
+Additionally Ken has served on advisory boards for the Union of Concerned Scientists, the American Museum of Natural History, and the Inian Islands Institute.

 Formerly Ken served on the boards of the Foundation for Anthropological Research and Environmental Studies, Chamber Music San Francisco, and the Oregon Shakespeare Festival.